 small, Polish History in Paintings

 (Part 2), An allegorical representation of Poland by Artur Grottger from his 'Polonia' series.
-The figure of Polonia, hooded and shackled, is being liberated, full_polonia_grottger_770.jpg
+The figure of Polonia, hooded and shackled, is being liberated by, full_polonia_grottger_770.jpg

 The second part of our visual guide to Polish history spans the period when Poland was off the map... but it was still going strong in paintings!
 We'll follow Polish history through these images all the way to the present.

 Even before the third partition took place, the first Polish national uprising broke out.
 The Uprising of 1794 (or Insurrection, as it is also called), led by Taduesz Kościuszko, a Polish general of Belarusian descent, embraced the majority of the old territories of Polish-Lithuanian Commonwealth.

 The biggest military success of the insurgent army came in April with the Battle of Racławice.
 The battle was won thanks to an attack by the kosynierzy (scythe-bearers or scythemen) – mostly members of a peasant militia, armed with war scythes.
 Kosynierzy quickly became one of the symbols of the struggle for Polish independence, but the uprising fell the same year.

 Polish Soldiers in Haiti (1802)

 From 1797, in an attempt to regain independence, Polish soldiers formed so-called Legions, and joined the army of Napoleon to fight in Italy and Egypt – but also Haiti.
 There, in an ironic twist of fate, Poles who volunteered for the army inspired by the the Napoleonic ideals of freedom and equality were now tasked with suppressing the rebellion of the people of Haiti against French colonial rule.